tobikli/ba-thesis/content/proposal/objective.typ

 To ensure the correctness and stability of Theia Cloud's interactive features, this thesis develops an automated E2E test suite using Playwright #footnote("https://playwright.dev/")<pwr>.
 The tests cover essential functionalities, including code editing, file management, terminal interactions, and version control integration, as shown in @fig1.
 Since developers actively enhance Theia Cloud, automated tests help detect regressions and UI inconsistencies early in development.

-This thesis designs the E2E test suite to be maintainable and scalable, enabling future extensions as developers introduce new features.
+This thesis designs the test suite to be maintainable and scalable, enabling future extensions as developers introduce new features.
 It pays special attention to handling asynchronous behavior, such as delayed UI updates and dynamic content loading, challenges commonly encountered in web-based IDEs.
 The implementation includes test automation best practices, such as using selectors resilient to UI changes and structuring tests modularly for reusability.

 The suite integrates tests for interactions with Artemis directly into Artemis' existing CI/CD pipeline, automatically validating any changes to Theia Cloud against the test suite.
 This integration helps maintain a high level of confidence in the system's correctness and stability, reducing the risk of regressions and improving overall user experience.

 #figure(
-  image("/figures/proposal/sequence_diagram_1.svg", width: 100%),
+  image("/figures/proposal/sequence_diagram_1.svg", height: 85%),
   caption: [Sequence diagram of a complete End-to-End test scenario for Theia Cloud integrated with Artemis], ) <fig1>